andyatkinson/andyatkinson.github.io/_posts/2023-08-28-saas-for-developers-gwen-shapira-postgresql-rails.md

 ## Why did I choose to write about PostgreSQL and Rails?

 I've worked with this stack for many years and more recently with a focus on PostgreSQL.

-I also felt a desire to advocate for PostgreSQL and Ruby on Rails as they offer a great balance of productivity, open source licensing friendliness, reliability, and practicality.

-This stack gave me the opportunity to share my knowledge, and I think there's an opportunity in the market including enough interest in a book that combines these topics.
-We'll see!
+This is a mature and reliable open source stack of tools, that's also productivity centric.
+I like working with Ruby and I also like SQL!

+I also think there's an opportunity in the market to help teach PostgreSQL skills to developers.
+At the same time, Active Record keeps gaining features that help big companies scale their Rails applications.

 ## Advocating for PostgreSQL and Rails